Duy-Phuong/docker-docs/docker-and-kubernetes-the-complete-guide.md

 replicas là 2 => dùng chung volumes => same problems

-Now I want you to recall that I told you yeah we can set up postscripts to have like some amount of replication or a clustering that's going to improve the availability and performance of our database just to make sure it's really clear.
+Now I want you to recall that I told you yeah we can set up postgres to have like some amount of replication or a clustering that's going to improve the availability and performance of our database just to make sure it's really clear.
 If we just like bump that up to replicas like to right there we would end up with a situation like this